fullfatthings/super-github-actions/README.md

 * `service`: Optional.
 The name of the service to update to use the new task definition.
 * `task-definition-family`: Name of the task definition family.
-* `wait-for-service-stability`: Defaults to false.
+* `wait-for-service-stability`: Optional.
+Defaults to false.
 Whether to wait for the service to reach stable state after deploying.